ketpradh/Cryptocurrencies/README.md

 - ![Scatter Plot](https://github.com/ketpradh/Cryptocurrencies/blob/main/Resources/Scatter%20Plot.PNG)

 ## Summary
-The data was grouped into different clusters using Unsupervised learning algorithms and create visualizations using the Plotly Express functions.
+The Cyptocurrency data was grouped into different clusters using Unsupervised learning algorithms and visualizations were created using the Plotly Express functions.
+We find that theere were four clusters or groups into which the data can be divided.